Skip to Main Content

 Declaration of Intent to Complete Degree Form or Verification Form:

-• If you are a current student, you will complete a Declaration of Intent Form listing your Spring/Summer courses and give it to the program director.
-This will be provided to you.
+• If you are a current student, you will complete a Declaration of Intent Form listing your upcoming Spring/Summer courses and give it to the program director.
+This form will be provided to you.

 • On the DICAS portal, you’ll request either a Declaration of Intent to Complete Degree (current students will use this) or a Verification Statement (alums will use this).
 Be sure you select the correct form.